getgrav/grav-plugin-page-inject/README.md

 ```
 enabled: true
+processed_content: true
 ```

 If you need to change any value, then the best process is to copy the [page-inject.yaml](page-inject.yaml) file into your `users/config/plugins/` folder (create it if it doesn't exist), and then modify there.
 This will override the default settings.

+the `processed_content` option means the page is pre-rendered before being injected.
+This is the default behavior and means that relative image links and other path-sensitive content works correctly.
+You can however set this to `false` and then the raw markdown is inject and processed along with the rest of the current page.
+This is releavant for `content-inject` links **only**.

 # Usage